-- .1 Coordination: - .1 Coordinate with other work having a direct bearing on work of this section.
+- .1 Section 01 31 00: Project management and coordination procedures. - .2 Coordination: - .1 Coordinate with other work having a direct bearing on work of this section. - .2 Coordinate installation of outlet box for equipment connected under Section 26 05 80.

-- .1 Section 01 78 00: Submission procedures. - .2 Record Documentation: Record actual locations and mounting heights of outlet, pull, and junction boxes on project record documents.
+- .1 Section 01 78 00: Closeout Submittals. - .2 Record Documentation: Record actual locations and mounting heights of outlet, pull, and junction boxes on project record documents.

-.1 Provide products listed and classified by UL, testing firm acceptable to the authority having jurisdiction, CSA and as suitable for the purpose specified and indicated.
+.1 Provide products listed and classified by CSA or ULc as suitable for purpose specified and shown.